datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 For systems we will focus the three most commonly used tabs: Config, Secrets and Status.

 Config:
    Like with pipes, the config tab is where you specify what the system is supposed to do.
-There are many different types of systems and many of have very different configuration.
+There are many different types of systems which have a variety of configuration options.
 There are however some common traits that apply to most system.
 These traits include authorization parameters, location parameters such as IP-addresses, URLs and database names and system types.
-In the case where your system relies on a Microservice you might also have a set of environmental variables used by the Microservice.
+   If your system is a microservice you may set environmental variables whose values can be accessed inside the microservice.

 Secrets:
    In the Secrets tab you may store sensitive information you do not wish everyone on the node to have access to.
 These secrets are often passwords or token used to authorization and